 Description: The Soldiers and Sailors Civil War Monument on the grounds of the Green County Courthouse.
 A sculpture of a soldier stands atop the massive base made of Mo...

-Description: A stereograph view of the Westside Courthouse Square in Monroe.
+Description: Southside view of the Monroe Courthouse Square with a horse in the foreground.

 Description: Exterior of the Methodist Episcopal Church.